Sharat Industries FY26 PAT Rises 60%; Earnings Call Transcript Reveals Market Strategy

 Solar Power Project Update

-The company has taken up a 1 MW solar power project for captive consumption at its processing facility in Nellore.
-During Q4FY26, 310 kW, representing around 30% of the planned capacity, was commissioned.
+The company has undertaken a 1 MW solar power project for captive consumption at its processing facility in Nellore, with an estimated cost of approximately ₹4.5 crore.
+During Q4FY26, 310 kW — representing approximately 30% of the planned capacity — was commissioned.
 The remaining 70% is expected to be commissioned by the end of Q1FY27.
-The project, with an estimated cost of around ₹4.5 crore, has been undertaken to improve energy efficiency and reduce power costs.
 Once fully commissioned, the project is expected to generate annual savings of approximately ₹1.4–1.5 crore, with benefits expected to reflect from Q2FY27 onwards.

 Historical Stock Returns for Sharat Industries